 - Due to the remote nature of the Pilbara region we use bush camps with limited facilities on some nights.

-- Upgrade to 5 nights private room with shared facilities, 7 nights private ensuite room, 4 nights bushcamping with limited facilities and 3 nights safari tent is subject to availability at time of booking.
+- Upgrade to 5 nights private room with shared facilities, 4 nights camping, 5 nights private ensuite room, 4 nights bushcamping with limited facilities and 3 nights safari tent is subject to availability at time of booking.
 Remaining nights will be 4 nights bush camping and 4 nights camping with limited facilities.
 Please ask our Inside Sales Team or visit the website for more information.

 - We reserve the right to assess the fitness capability of passengers prior to tour departure.

 - National Park rules request that only biodegradable soap products are used whilst in Karijini National Park.

 - Due to distances covered, this trip involves early departures on some mornings and frequent stops between destinations.